 A number of the prompts refer to God, prayer, Bible characters, and Christian living, so they will not be suitable for non-Christians.

-I think that it would be great if students can get into the habit of daily journaling, but realistically, you might settle for journaling fewer days per week.
+I think that it would be great if students could get into the habit of daily journaling, but that might not be realistic, and you might settle for journaling fewer days per week.
 At the back of the book are a few pages with additional tips and suggestions for journaling that might be helpful.

 As with any set of writing prompts, students are likely to find some prompts open a floodgate of ideas while others do not.
-Parents should adapt them as needed, keeping an eye on the goal of inspiring children to write.
+Parents should adapt the prompts as needed, keeping an eye on the goal of inspiring children to write.

-Note: Tell Me A Story is based on Michelle Van Loon’s out-of-print book, From Heart to Page, and was adapted with her permission.
+Note: Tell Me A Story is based on Michelle Van Loon’s out-of-print book From Heart to Page, and it was adapted with her permission.